 Q: Looking up at the ceiling, like that?

 Q: And what was it for Krystal Doe in this matter?

 Q: So the difference between 20 and 35 degrees, that would be her loss, right?

 Q: Now of course if normal was actually higher, then the injury would actually be more extreme.
 If it was, for example, 60 degrees, the difference between 20 and 60 is a lot more significant than between 20 and 35, right?

 Then return to reinforce the concept that “normal” doesn’t really change:

-Q: And you as a physician, who does these medical-legal exams, you always use the same range of motion for all of the people that you’r examining.
-Again, assuming they’re within the sweet spot of, you know, in their 20’s and 30’s, right?
+Q: And you as a physician, who does these medical-legal exams, you always use the same range of motion for all of the people who you’re examining.
+Again, assuming they’re within the sweet spot of life, you know, in their 20’s and 30’s, right?

 A: There are standards.